 1. Collect existing security policies and procedures.

 2. Establish contact with key information security stakeholders.

 3. Set the start and end point of the assessment.

 4. Collect relevant material and previous audit results.

 5. Communicate the project to all areas of the organization.

-The process of assessing each of the 110 controls can be time-consuming and labor-intensive.
+The process of assessing each of the 110 requirements can be time-consuming and labor-intensive.
 Finding the right NIST assessment tool to automate elements of the audit should be a key consideration.

-Download the NIST 800-171 Automation Summary to see how Nipper can streamline your NIST 800-171 assessment today.
+Download the NIST 800-171 Mapping Document to see how Nipper can streamline your NIST 800-171 assessment today.